DevasuryaS/AI-Recipe-Generator/README.md

 ## Getting Started

-**1. Ingredients Text Feild**: You have to enter all the available ingredients with you with which u want to get a recipe for.
+**1. Ingredients Text Field**: You have to enter all the available ingredients with you with which u want to get a recipe for.

-**2. Notes Text Feild**: You can mention your prefered style of, available utensils, and other personal preferneces.
+**2. Notes Text Field**: You can mention your prefered style of, available utensils, and other personal preferneces.

 **3. "Generate Recipe"** Button: After you have entered all your ingredietns and preferences, click this button to generate a recipe.